Testen10/CSE8AProject1/README.md

 </ul>
 </blockquote>

-<br> Positive category refers to the factor where the higher level contributes to lower anxiety level of the student.
+<br> Positive factor refers to the factor where the higher level contributes to lower anxiety level of the student.
-<br> List of positive category:
+<br> List of positive factor:
 <blockquote>
 <ul>
   <li> self_esteem</li>